-Punjab minister Razia Sultana resigns from state Cabinet ‘in solidarity with’ Navjot Sidhu
+Two Punjab Congress leaders, one state Cabinet minister quit ‘in solidarity with’ Navjot Sidhu

 Congress leader Sidhu had quit as the party’s state unit chief earlier on Tuesday.

-Punjab minister Razia Sultana resigned from the state Cabinet on Tuesday hours after Congress leader Navjot Singh Sidhu stepped down as the party’s state unit chief, reported The Tribune.
+Three leaders of the Punjab Congress resigned from their respective posts on Tuesday hours after party leader Navjot Singh Sidhu stepped down as the state unit chief.

+Punjab minister Razia Sultana resigned from the state Cabinet, reported The Tribune.
 In her resignation letter, Sultana said that she was quitting “in solidarity with” Sidhu.

+General secretary of the state unit Yoginder Dhingra also resigned citing the same reason, ANI reported.
+The party’s treasurer in the state Gulzar Inder Chahal has also quit, according to the news agency.

 Sultana was inducted into the Cabinet along with 14 other MLAs on Sunday.
 She was given the water supply and sanitation, social security, women and child development, printing and stationery portfolios on Tuesday.